Frequently Asked Questions

 We are currently seeking instructors in our Utah, Oregon, Idaho, & Washington markets!

-Our instructors must have minimum three years of experience working in a vet clinic.
-Preference is given to candidates with five or more years experience, human medical experience, and college graduates.
+Our instructors must have minimum three years of experience working in the pet industry.
+Preference is given to candidates with veterinary clinic experience, human medical experience, and college graduates.
 Candidates should be self starters, enjoy meeting new people and answering questions, are well organized and ambitious within their career.

 Pet Rescue Education offers competitive pay, set your own schedule, and unrivaled support within your market!
 This is a great way to earn extra money on the side of a regular job.